-The curvilinear box method (width = 2000 m) was used to illustrate if any systematic differences exist between margins digitised from different satellites (Figure 5).
+The curvilinear box method (width = 2000 m) was used to illustrate if any systematic differences exist between margins digitised from different satellites (Figure 3).
 Results show that while similar patterns and magnitudes of change are given for each satellite, margins digitised from Sentinel 1 imagery show clear under and over-estimation of margin extent (relative to Sentinel 2 and Landsat 8 imagery) for descending and ascending orbits respectively.
 One to one matches in results are not expected as image acquisitions for the different satellites did not always fall on the same day, while the margin of Breiðamerkurjökull is known to flow rapidly (>5 m d-1; Voytenko et al., 2015), meaning that the margin has the potential to be highly dynamic over short timescales (cf. Benn et al., 2017).

-Though results from Sentinel 2 and Landsat 8 are broadly comparable, Figure 5 illustrates that for Sentinel 1 imagery there can be significant mismatch in areas where significant elevation change has occurred (relative to the DEM used for initial terrain correction).
+Though results from Sentinel 2 and Landsat 8 are broadly comparable, Figure 3 illustrates that for Sentinel 1 imagery there can be significant mismatch in areas where significant elevation change has occurred relative to the DEM used for initial terrain correction.
 In environments where considerable elevation change has not occurred the mismatch should be less, though margins from ascending and descending orbits (automatically appended by GEEDiT to margin metadata) should still be checked for systematic biases.
+Due to the ‘oblique looking’ nature of Sentinel 1 image acquisitions (compared to ‘vertical looking’ for optical satellite imagery), the magnitude of mismatches in areas of elevation change are likely to be variable across an image.

-These mismatches shown in these results demonstrate that considerable care should be taken in combining observations from Landsat/Sentinel 2 imagery with Sentinel 1 imagery.
+The mismatches shown in these results demonstrate that considerable care should be taken in combining observations from Landsat/Sentinel 2 imagery with Sentinel 1 imagery.

 4.2 Intercomparison of methods for quantifying margin change